opnfv/fds/docs/scenarios/os-nosdn-fdio-noha/scenario.description.rst

     on the Control node through standard OpenStack mechanisms.
     All layer 3 features apply, including floating IPs (i.e. NAT) and security groups.
+  * DHCP server for tenant instances provided using the standard OpenStack dnsmasq server.

 Networking in this scenario using VPP
 -------------------------------------